callas1900/glass_frog_catcher/README.md

 cp .envrc_sample .envrc
 ```

-3. edit .envrc with your api token
+3. edit .envrc with your api token from .envrc_sample